vzoid00000/NSCS/README.md

 - Nach der Reihenfolge wird die Router ID bestimmt:
   1. explicitly configured using the OSPF router-id rid
   2. The router chooses the highest IPv4 address of any of configured loopback interfaces
-  3. The router chooses the highest IPv4 address of any of its physical interfaces
+  3. The router chooses the highest IPv4 address of any of configured ipv4 address

 ## Features von OSPF